wulinyun/documents/english-self-introduction.md

    I worked in landa for three years from July 2017 to June 2020,

-it mainly works on projects related to the PaaS platform.
+mainly works on projects related to PaaS platform.

 PaaS platform include Pivotal Cloud Foundry, TextCloud, K8S.

-Cooperate with the company to realize application micro-service and deploy on cloud using CICD.
+Cooperate with the company to refactor application micro-service and deploy on cloud with CICD.

 the technology stack is SpringMVC,SpringBoot,SpringCloud,Mybatis,Docker,CF,K8S.

    I worked in HydSoft since July 2020,refactor the code of user management module in SAP Labs China.

-the technology stack is SpringMVC, Hibernate, JDBC ,Hana DB.
+the technology stack is SpringMVC, Hibernate, Hana DB.

-   Projects experience will be introduced in Chinese later,
+   Project experience will be introduced in Chinese later,

 My English self introduction is over,Thank you for giving me the chance.